vtrlx/vim-octochrome/README.md

 #### Manual

-Download `octochrome.vim` and place it in the directory `~/.vim/colors/` (create it if necessary).
+Download `octochrome.vim` and place it in the directory `~/.vim/colors/` (creating it if necessary).
 Then, add the following line to your .vimrc

     colorscheme octochrome